Contents

 Younger women tend to have higher-quality eggs, which have a better chance of surviving the freezing and thawing process.
 This results in more successful pregnancies.

 Ovarian reserve is the quantity and quality of a woman's remaining eggs.
-Fertility tests such as Anti Mullerian Hormone and Antral Follicle Count can provide an insight into your ovarian reserve.
+Fertility tests such as Anti-Mullerian Hormone and Antral Follicle Count can provide insight into your ovarian reserve.

 Women with a higher ovarian reserve usually have larger numbers of viable eggs available.
 Especially at younger ages, since the quality is higher, there is a chance of freezing more number of good quality eggs.